poroping/terraform-provider-fortios/docs/data-sources/firewall_profileprotocoloptions.md

 * `scan_bzip2` - Enable/disable scanning of BZip2 compressed files.
 * `ssl_offloaded` - SSL decryption and encryption performed by an external device.
 * `status` - Enable/disable the active status of scanning for this protocol.
-* `stream_based_uncompressed_limit` - Maximum stream-based uncompressed data size that will be scanned (MB, 0 = unlimited (default).
-Stream-based uncompression used only under certain conditions.).
+* `stream_based_uncompressed_limit` - Maximum stream-based uncompressed data size that will be scanned in megabytes.
+Stream-based uncompression used only under certain conditions (unlimited = 0, default = 0).
 * `streaming_content_bypass` - Enable/disable bypassing of streaming content from buffering.
 * `strip_x_forwarded_for` - Enable/disable stripping of HTTP X-Forwarded-For header.
 * `switching_protocols` - Bypass from scanning, or block a connection that attempts to switch protocol.